 Go to Backlinks >> Indexed Pages.

 You’ll see a list of your competitor’s best link building assets:

 Sort the domain column to return results in descending order.

-Backlinko’s YouTube SEO post has attracted the most referring domain backlinks.
+Backlinko’s list of Google ranking factors has attracted the most referring domain backlinks.

 If you’re in the SEO/link building space, you instantly know that content targeting this subject could be used to build links and traffic.

 Take a look at which of your competitor’s posts/pages are generating the most backlinks.
 This will give you an idea of the types of linkable content you can incorporate into your own content strategy.

 Explore the content in depth and see if there any opportunities to expand and make it better.

 This insight forms the foundation of my content promotion strategy.